 You may find it difficult to perform some tasks which are part of washing and dressing.
 These include:

-You may also find it hard to hold your balance.
+You may also find it hard to maintain your balance.
 This is because wearing a sling restricts the natural arm movements that help to maintain balance.
-This increases the risk of falling.
+This increases the potential risk of falling.

 Tips to help you wash